d2l-ai/d2l-en/chapter_recurrent-modern/deep-rnn.md

 ## Summary

-* In deep RNNs, the hidden state information is passed to the next time step of the current layer and the current time step of the next layer.
+In deep RNNs, the hidden state information is passed to the next time step of the current layer and the current time step of the next layer.
-* There exist many different flavors of deep RNNs, such as LSTMs, GRUs, or vanilla RNNs.
-Conveniently these models are all available as parts of the high-level APIs of deep learning frameworks.
+There exist many different flavors of deep RNNs, such as LSTMs, GRUs, or vanilla RNNs.
+Conveniently, these models are all available as parts of the high-level APIs of deep learning frameworks.
-* Initialization of models requires care.
+Initialization of models requires care.
 Overall, deep RNNs require considerable amount of work (such as learning rate and clipping) to ensure proper convergence.

 ## Exercises